Proto-Baltic language: Supine

 In Proto-Baltic the supine was created with suffixes *-tun < PIE *-tum: *eitun, *darītun.
-This verb form is unconjugated and was used together with the verbs of movement to express the circumstances of a goal or an intention.
+This verb form is unconjugated and was used together with the verbs of movement to express the adverbials of a purpose or an intention.
 The supine comes from the singular nominal of the word stem tu in its accusative form (*leitun 'rain').
 The connection can be observed in the existing dialects of the current Baltic languages and is considered to be inherited from PIE as the supine can be found in other Indo-European languages as well.